Filters

 No

-Note: When you set "all" for this key, Branch will return the data grouped by "start_date".
-The "start_date" shown is for the start of the range, and it does not mean that data is limited to just that day.
+Note: When you set all for this key, Branch will return the data grouped by start_date.
+The start_date shown is for the start of the range, and does not mean that data is limited to just that day.

 No

-It is not possible to provide an explicit sort method to the query, so the sort type is chosen automatically based on the value of "ordered_by".
+Note: It is not possible to provide an explicit sort method to the query, so the sort type is chosen automatically based on the value of this ordered_by parameter.
 Behavior for comparison of equal values is left undefined, and as such, the sort is not considered order stable for identical values.

 No